| |

 Best for: Growing enterprises and mid-market organizations that want ITIL-aligned, fully featured service management without enterprise-tier pricing.

-HaloITSM delivers comprehensive ITSM functionality — incident, problem, change, service catalog, and asset management — in a platform that is ITIL-aligned without the configuration overhead of larger enterprise tools.
+HaloITSM delivers complete ITSM functionality, covering incident, problem, change, service catalog, and asset management, in a platform that is ITIL-aligned without the configuration overhead of larger enterprise tools.

 Ideal fit: Mid-market enterprises scaling their IT operations, and organizations that value ITIL alignment without a complex or expensive implementation process.